dank/OddshotConverter/README.md

 # OddshotConverter
-A simple reddit bot that fetches oddshot.tv clips from /new and converts it into a YouTube video for a better viewing experience for everyone.
+A simple reddit bot that fetches oddshot.tv clips from /new and converts it into a YouTube video for a better viewing experience.

 #Installation
 Fill out all the required fields in config.js